gabesparks/github-npm-sourcing-guide/README.md

 # GitHub & NPM Sourcing Guide
-### Find engineers where they actually hang out — not where they pretend to.
+### Find engineers where they actually hang out.
+Not where they pretend to.

 ---

 LinkedIn is a highlight reel.
 GitHub is the game tape.

 While everyone else is cold messaging "rockstar developers" on LinkedIn, you could be pulling real contribution data, commit history, and public emails from the platform engineers actually care about.
-This guide gives you a CLI tool that does exactly that — point it at any GitHub repo or NPM package and get a ranked list of top contributors, enriched with recruiter-relevant signals, in about 30 seconds.
+This guide gives you a CLI tool that does exactly that.
+Point it at any GitHub repo or NPM package and get a ranked list of top contributors, enriched with recruiter-relevant signals, in about 30 seconds.

 No subscriptions.
 No browser extensions.
-No begging a engineer to help you find engineers.
+No begging an engineer to help you find engineers.

 ---